 Why Business Administration @ Memorial?

-The Faculty of Business Administration offers a course-based Graduate Diploma in Business Administration (GDBA).
+The Faculty of Business Administration offers a part-time course-based Graduate Diploma in Business Administration (GDBA).
 The GDBA is designed to expand students’ career opportunities by augmenting the academic credentials they have already earned.
-Accessible course scheduling over lunch hours and evenings combined with a three semester system offers students flexibility in terms of program start date allowing students to begin their studies in the Fall, Winter, or Spring semesters.
+Accessible course scheduling over lunch hours and evenings combined with a three semester system offers students flexibility to begin their studies in either the Fall, Winter, or Spring semesters.

 Description of program

-- GDBA - Memorial's GDBA is a 5-course, part-time program and is designed to deliver crucial management skills through relevant course offerings with flexibility for working professionals with at least five years of work experience and has no GMAT requirement.
+- GDBA – A five-course, part-time program designed to deliver crucial management skills through relevant course offerings with flexibility for working professionals who have at least five years of work experience.
+No GMAT requirement.

-- MBA – Memorial’s MBA program is open to full and part-time students.
+- MBA – A traditional 20-course MBA program is open to full and part-time students.
 It is designed to prepare highly qualified students to become executive decision-makers who are cognizant of their operating environment, including international dimensions.
-The program’s key objectives are to 1) develop future managers’ problem-solving and decision-making skills, enabling them to identify, analyze, and solve complex and unstructured problems, and 2) provide a broad operating knowledge of management concepts and practices which can adapt to a wide variety of organizations and environments.
-The MBA is a 20-course program which can be completed in two years of full-time study.
-Duration of program may be reduced depending on the number of exemptions received.
-Applicants who have completed relevant coursework in business, economics and statistics may be exempt from up to ten courses (30 credit hours) in the MBA program.
+The MBA program’s key objectives are to: 1) develop future managers’ problem-solving and decision-making skills, enabling them to identify, analyze, and solve complex and unstructured problems; and 2) provide a broad operating knowledge of management concepts and practices that can adapt to a wide variety of organizations and environments.
+The program can be completed in two years of full-time study though the duration of program may be reduced depending on the number of course exemptions received.
+Applicants who have completed relevant coursework in business, economics and statistics may be exempt from up to 10 courses (30 credit hours).
 Applicants must have achieved a grade of 75 per cent or higher in the relevant equivalent undergraduate courses, and have completed them within seven years from the year in which they are seeking admission to the MBA program.
-Transcript evaluations are completed by the MBA Office.
+Transcript evaluations are completed by the Course-based Masters Office.